anzusystems/auth-bundle/README-DEV.md

 ## Clear cache

-Command used to clear all cache on local environment:
+Script used to clear all cache on local environment:

     bin/cc

 Execute `bin/cc -h` for all options.

-## Docker-compose command wrapper
+## Docker-compose script wrapper

-Wrapper command used to run `docker-compose`:
+Wrapper script used to run `docker-compose`:

     bin/docker-compose